Ivonnor1975/MyBudget/README.md

 # MyBudget

-<<<<<<< HEAD
 ## Description
-it is a budget tracker application.
+It is a budget tracker application.
 An avid traveler will be able to track withdrawals and deposits with or without a data/internet connection, so the account balance is accurate when   traveling.

 ![License](https://img.shields.io/badge/license-MIT-Blue.svg)